learn-co-curriculum/react-hooks-forms-submit/README.md

 ## Conclusion

-By setting up our form components using **controlled inputs**, we give React state control over the data being displayed in the DOM.
-As a benefit of having all the form data in state, we can more easily access form data via state when a form is submitted, so that we can send that data to another component, or use it to make a fetch request.
-We can also more easily perform some validation logic when the form data submitted.
+By setting up our form components using controlled inputs, we give React state control over the data being displayed in the DOM.
+As a benefit of having the form data in state, we can more easily access it once a form is submitted and either pass it along to another component or use it to make a fetch request.
+We can also more easily perform some validation logic when the form data is submitted.

 ## Resources